shaarli/Shaarli/doc/md/Docker.md

 ```

 After a few seconds, you should be able to access your Shaarli instance at [https://shaarli.mydomain.org](https://shaarli.mydomain.org) (replace your own domain name).

+The default docker-compose.yml file runs the `:latest` (development version) Shaarli image.
+You can edit the file to point to [another Shaarli image](#get-and-run-a-shaarli-image) if needed.

 ## Running dockerized Shaarli as a systemd service